 To help you in writing your curriculum vitae, you can follow the simple points provided below:

 - Emphasis your academic background.
 You should emphasize your medical background especially the schools and academic programs that you’ve attended.
 You have to place all the technical skills you have that are supported by certificates or other documentary proof.

 - Include your achievements, accomplishments, and publications.
 If you have medical publications or if you’ve written a medical journal, you have to provide a certain section for them.
 You can start your list with the most recent ones.

 - Place all your relevant work experiences.
 You will also have to place all your work experience in chronological order for the recruiters to scan through the sequence of your employment quickly.
 Most CV formats provide sample headings that you can use for your medical CV.

-At times we may place too much information which may not be of use for the recruiters or may be inappropriate to place in your CV.
-One common mistake is placing too much extracurricular skills that may not be useful in the job or may be inappropriate like dancing, cooking, and etc.
+At times we may place too much information which may not be of use to the recruiters or may be inappropriate to place in your CV.
+One common mistake is placing too many extracurricular skills that may not be useful for the job or maybe inappropriate like dancing, cooking, and etc.

 Another common mistake is placing too many designs in your CV making it look distracting and at the same time, covers the details in your CV.
 Bear in mind that medical CVs are considered as Academic CVs and thus require professional formatting.

 3. Dos and Don’ts of a Curriculum Vitae